eirmag/datafari/README.md

 In this project, you can install their solution with maven commands.
 Dependencies have been reduced to a bare minimum.
 As there are more than two commands to launch, I wrapped them in a simple Makefile command.

 Please execute the following, and then browse to http://localhost:8080/Datafari (with the uppercase 'D').
 Pay attention that you can change your host and port in the pom.xml, but some web pages have these values hardcoded in the datafari project.
-Also, I'm not an expert on solr or datafari, therefore I don't know how to populate solr.
-Contact francelabs team for this ;)
+As I'm not an expert with solr, or manifold, contact Francelabs team if you have any question ;)

 ```
 make run